Georgetown and Patrick Ewing are back in prime time at the Garden after shocking Villanova

 Villanova, while slightly undermanned with Big East co-player of the year Collin Gillespie out for the season with a knee injury, wasn’t as shorthanded as expected.
 Sophomore guard Justin Moore, doubtful for the tournament with a severe ankle sprain, scored 10 points and didn’t even get into the game before the Wildcats darted to a 9-0 lead.

-Georgetown answered with an 11-0 run of its own, and things largely remained close the rest of the way.
+Georgetown answered with an 11-0 run, and things largely remained close the rest of the way.
 The only other time Villanova flirted with turning it into a rout besides the opening minutes came when Moore’s three-pointer with 8:53 to go gave the Wildcats a 61-50 edge.

-But Donald Carey immediately replied with a three of his own, and Harris and Blair both connected from the outside during a 13-1 spurt to put the Hoyas ahead with 5:07 to go.
+But Donald Carey immediately replied with a three of his own, and Harris and Blair both connected from the outside during a 13-1 spurt to put the Hoyas ahead, 63-62, with 5:07 to go.

 “They did a good job isolating the people they wanted to on our team and making great individual plays,” Villanova Coach Jay Wright said.
 “They got Harris isolated a couple times and made some great plays.
-Blair hit a big three and they got him isolated.
+Blair hit a big three, and they got him isolated.
 And they got a couple big offensive rebounds, too, that got them to the foul line.”

 The Hoyas still needed one more comeback, which was a combination of offensive savvy and defensive commitment after a Robinson-Earl three-pointer pushed Villanova up, 70-65, with 1:29 remaining.
 Harris made a pair of free throws, Georgetown earned a stop, and Wahab converted a three-point play to tie it in the final minute.

 After Robinson-Earl split two free throws for a 71-70 advantage, Ewing called a play looking for Blair on a backdoor cut.
-Villanova took that away and the Hoyas had a dribble handoff before Harris scooted into the lane and drew contact from Robinson-Earl.
+Villanova took that away, and the Hoyas had a dribble handoff before Harris scooted into the lane and drew contact from Robinson-Earl.

 “Once they switched and had the big on him, I told him ‘Go.
 Just go downhill and make a play,’” Ewing said.